Abundance of cosmic voids in EFT of dark energy

 Let us then discuss the impact of the parameter $p$.
 We compare the VSFs for $p=1$ and $p=0.87$, while fixing $\alpha_{B0}=0.1$.
 Figure~\ref{fig:vsf2} shows that the change in the VSF is enhanced as $p$ decreases.
 This behavior arises because the modification parametrized by $\alpha_B$ comes into play earlier for $p=0.87$ than for $p=1$.
 For $p>1$, the VSF becomes closer to that of the $\Lambda$CDM model, since the effect of $\alpha_B$ is more strongly suppressed at early times for larger $p$.

 Finally, let us comment on the impact of $\alpha_{K0}$ on the VSF.
 In principle, varying $\alpha_{K0}$ affects the sound speed $c_s$ of the scalar perturbations through Eq.~\eqref{eq:def:sound-speed2}, thereby modifying the VSF.
-Our numerical results shown in Fig.~\ref{fig:vsf3} imply that the modification is enhanced as $\alpha_{K0}$.
+However, our numerical results shown in Fig.~\ref{fig:vsf3} imply that the VSF is insensitive to $\alpha_{K0}$.
 This is because varying $\alpha_{K0}$ leaves the variance almost unchanged.